Are you one of those designers struggling with fleeting attention spans?

 Your task is not simply to produce perfectly engaging novelties, but to produce as many of them as you possibly can!

 Novelty is especially important when you are dealing with heavy textual content – your users have positive previous experiences tied to your work and it might be enough for them to see that you’re introducing new pieces and that you care about that website.

 There are too many cookie-cutter templates and data-feeds for you to afford the luxury of hiding inside the crowd.

 Didn’t you want to be noticed?

-Employ some beautiful appearances and cut content in short, relevant messages.
+Employ some beautiful appearances, especially on the website homepage, and cut content in short, relevant messages.

 Avoid syndicated and content mills.
 Your task is to stay innovative and to build some recognizable style for your brand.